-Section 15.
+Section 16.
 Transfer Courses

 - 1. A transfer course is one that is acceptable by a receiving NSHE institution to apply toward an approved degree program at that institution. - 2.
 All baccalaureate level courses are transferable.
 In general, a baccalaureate level course is one that is commonly offered by a regionally accredited four-year educational institution as being applicable toward a bachelor's degree.
 Some courses within an AAS degree may be applicable only toward a BAS degree if that degree is offered by the receiving institution. - 3.
-In order to be sure that all students who start at the community college have the opportunity to complete the baccalaureate degree in the same number of credits as those who start at a university or college, if lower division courses required in the major are not offered by the community college, the university or college shall either offer the courses at the community college or offer a reverse transfer agreement with the community college.
-If on a case-by-case basis, specific baccalaureate degrees appear unable to be articulated by either method, the NSHE Department of Academic and Student Affairs office shall resolve the impasse. - 4.
 Each institution shall determine the acceptability of general elective transfer courses, and departmental, college, or other requirements or equivalents shall be forwarded to the appropriate department or college for course evaluation.
 If general elective credit from a non-NSHE institution is granted by one NSHE institution, then all NSHE institutions shall accept the credit unless the facts on which the original decision was based have changed.
-Appropriate consultation with the faculty is encouraged throughout the evaluation process.
+Appropriate consultation with the faculty is encouraged throughout the evaluation process. - 4.
+A receiving institution shall not require a transfer student to take examinations to validate credit in those courses that are approved as transferable. - Application of credits toward major or college requirements is the responsibility of the college and department in which the student is seeking a degree.
+Validation of course content may be required when lower-division courses are used to satisfy upper-division curricular requirements.

-- 5. A receiving institution shall not require a transfer student to take examinations to validate credit in those courses that are approved as transferable. - 6.
-Application of credits toward major or college requirements is the responsibility of the college and department in which the student is seeking a degree.
-Validation of course content may be required when lower-division courses are used to satisfy upper-division curricular requirements. - 7.
-Pursuant to Nevada Revised Statutes 396.568, an NSHE institution shall not require a student to repeat a course on transfer to a university or state college if an equivalent course was taken and successfully completed at any other NSHE institution, except for programs that have defined a time limit for completion. - 8.
+- 6. Pursuant to Nevada Revised Statutes 396.568, an NSHE institution shall not require a student to repeat a course on transfer to a university or state college if an equivalent course was taken and successfully completed at any other NSHE institution, except for programs that have defined a time limit for completion. - 7.
 Each NSHE institution will create a brochure and Web site that outlines the transfer process and the protections given to baccalaureate degree-seeking students who enter the NSHE at a community college.
 Designed for students, parents, faculty, and legislators, these resources must include an explanation of the transfer process and a transfer student's "Bill of Rights."
 Telephone numbers regarding where a student can find assistance must be provided by each campus.
+(B/R 9/11)